joshbrew/device-decoder/src/devices/README.md

 ```

-You may also add filter settings to apply in the debugger worker codecs
+You may also add filter settings to apply in the worker codecs automatically.
+There are additional controls to toggle them on the fly if you dig into teh stream.worker

 ### Other